Aryan8912/System-Design_Interview/Facebook-System-Design.md

 Designing a Social Network Like Facebook
-This blog post explores designing and implementing a social network platform similar to Facebook using Java.
+This blog post explores designing and implementing a social network platform similar to Facebook using C++.

 We focus on user profiles, friendships, posting updates, and generating a feed of posts.